 In our automated age, it’s easy to take heating systems for granted—the wood-fueled fireplaces and coal-stoked furnaces once critical for winter comfort in most American homes are long gone.
 Yet adding or adapting HVAC systems to old houses today often involves a complex web of issues, and modern systems and devices can compete with our desire to preserve the past.
+So, what's the best way to add heating to your old house?

 Central heat, as opposed to fireplace heat, is not a new idea—the Romans used an early version called a hypocaust, and there were isolated steam and hot-water heating systems in Europe by the end of the 18th century.
 Still, our colonial ancestors relied mostly on open fireplaces with simple andirons to hold split logs.
 From the late 18th century and increasingly in the early 19th, more fortunate residents of East Coast cities used coal in fireplace grates.
 Built-in grates of iron or steel were a quality fireplace feature; few have survived intact.